 Solid Deck Pallets

 While every one of them may look the same, an up-close look will easily differentiate a solid deck from the rest.
 Here’s the picture.
 A solid deck pallet has a one-piece flat upper deck that allows it to be easier to maintain, more security-wise whether used for goods transportation or for warehouse storage, and more aesthetically appealing to customers when used as a display platform.
 The only snag with a solid deck, however, is that it is more expensive to repair when damaged but hardly gets damaged compared to its counterparts.
+You may also consider talking to trusted Crate Suppliers to get the best product possible for your business.

 Pallets in this design category are identified with decks supported by stringers.
 There are two basic types of stringer pallets namely; two-way and four-way stringers.
 The two-way design has two decks held together with multiple stingers spaced at intervals while the four-way stringer pallets have four decks.
 Either way, the stringer pallet design allows easy entry of forklift and they are more enduring to heavyweight, with thanks to the stringer supports.